Woman says it was her, R. Kelly in key video at 2008 trial

 Asked by a prosecutor how she would know what to do sexually, Jane answered, “He would tell me what to do.”
 Asked how many times they had sex before she turned 18, she answered quietly: “Uncountable times. … Hundreds.”

-A federal judge in New York sentenced Kelly to a 30-year prison sentence this year for his 2021 conviction for using his fame to sexually abuse fans.
+A federal judge in New York sentence Kelly to 30-year prison sentence this year for his 2002 conviction for using his fame to sexually abuse fans.

 During opening statements Wednesday, prosecutor Jason Julien sought to prepare jurors for the testimony of accusers including Jane, reminding them that a core issue at trial remained the exploitation of often scared and confused children — even though the accusers who would speak to jurors are now grown adults.